Online GLP-1 Prescription in 2026: The Honest Guide

 Brand-name medications (Ozempic, Wegovy, Mounjaro, Zepbound, Rybelsus, Saxenda) go to a state-licensed retail or mail-order pharmacy.
 Insurance is processed if applicable.
 The pharmacy dispenses the medication in the original manufacturer pen device.

 Compounded preparations go to a state-licensed 503A or 503B compounding pharmacy.
-The pharmacy compounds the medication using FDA-registered active pharmaceutical ingredient, tests every batch for potency and sterility, and dispenses the medication in compounded form (typically a vial plus syringes, an auto-injector, sublingual tablets, or oral drops depending on the prescription).
+The pharmacy compounds the medication using active pharmaceutical ingredient that meets United States Pharmacopeia (USP) standards, tests every batch for potency and sterility, and dispenses the medication in compounded form (typically a vial plus syringes, an auto-injector, sublingual tablets, or oral drops depending on the prescription).

 Delivery is in plain packaging, typically signature required for compounded preparations.
 Most addresses receive medication in 5 to 7 business days.